 If you believe you are a good fit for us but aren’t quite ready yet, we still encourage you to start a conversation with us so we can have an initial chat.
 If your game sounds interesting we can put it on our watchlist and come back to talk more when it’s further along.

-We cater deals according to the needs and scope of each project but a typical revenue split is 70% to the developers, 25% to Surprise Attack Games and 5% to the THFC.
-The exact split between Surprise Attack Games and the THFC depends on the scale of investment involved.
+We cater deals according to the needs and scope of each project but a typical revenue split is 70% to the developers, 25% to Fellow Traveller Games and 5% to the THFC.
+The exact split between Fellow Traveller Games and the THFC depends on the scale of investment involved.